Non-household, commercial and trade waste

-How to dispose of commercial and trade waste in Hampshire
+How to dispose of non-household, commercial and trade waste in Hampshire

 - Your responsibility

 Traders and householders have a ‘duty of care’ to arrange and pay for proper disposal of non household/restricted waste under the regulations of the Environmental Protection Act 1990.

 There are different options for the proper disposal of waste from a commercial source.